NFQ-Makers/rfid-reader/README.md

 Quite interseting
 ------
-This device ignores almost everything and runs on 20Mhz without a crystal, with hand tuned OSCCAL value.
-Crazy isn't it?
-In any case code will try to load an OSCCAL value from EEPROM address 0.
-As it is the first byte it can be programed via avrdude with -U eeprom:w:value:m In winter period try to increase or decrease the value a bit.
-Base is around 117
+This device tries to calibrate itself to 16.5MHz by measuring usb packet lenght.
+It also stores its last calibration value to EEPROM byte address 0 (first byte as this can be read by avrdude)

 Also never compile this with optimization level -O3 as USB will not work. -Os (size) seems to be ok